uptoratlen/freeCommanderDownAndUp/README.md

 * Get chromedriver(.exe) as zip from
 https://chromedriver.chromium.org/downloads, extract the chromedriver.exe
-and place it in the same folder as the freeCommanderDownAndUp.py
+and place it in the same folder as the freeCommanderDownAndUp.py Use the matching version to the installed chrome browser (check the chromedriver page for more infos)
   ```
   Hint: The "pip install chromedriver" will install the driver also, but may not work, as I expect the driver in the
   same folder as the .py file. and Pip places it somewhere in the system.
 I do it that way to keep my versions.
   ```

 ## Edit freeCommanderDownAndUp_credential.json
-This is a not working sample ! - You need of course a valid login.
+This is a not working sample! - You need of course a valid login.

 ```
 [